Versailles, Yvelines: 19th century to the present day

 Only in 1911 did Versailles definitely recover its level of population of 1789, with 60,458 inhabitants at the 1911 census.
 In 1919, at the end of the First World War, Versailles came into the limelight again as the various treaties ending the war were signed in the castle proper and in the Grand Trianon.
 After 1919, as the suburbs of Paris continued to expand, Versailles was absorbed by the urban area of Paris, and the city experienced a strong demographic and economic growth, turning it into a large suburban city of the metropolitan area of Paris.
-The role of Versailles as an administrative and judicial centre has been reinforced in the 1960s and 1970s, and somehow Versailles has become the main centre of the western suburbs of Paris.
+The role of Versailles as an administrative and judicial centre was reinforced in the 1960s and 1970s, establishing the city as the main centre of the western suburbs of Paris.

-In the present times, the centre of the town has kept its very bourgeois atmosphere, while more middle-class neighbourhoods have developed around the train stations and on the outskirts of the city.
-Versailles is a chic suburb of Paris, well linked to the centre of Paris by several train lines.
-However, the city is extremely compartmentalized, divided by large avenues inherited from the monarchy, which create the impression of several small cities ignoring each other.
-Versailles was never an industrial city, even though there are a few chemical and food-processing plants.
-Essentially, Versailles is a place of services, such as public administration, tourism, business, congresses, and festivals.
-From 1951 until France's withdrawal from the NATO unified command in 1966, nearby Rocquencourt functioned as the site for SHAPE.
-Versailles is an important military centre, with several units and training schools headquartered at the Satory military base, which hosted the headquarters of the famed 2nd French Armored Division until 1999, and where a military exhibition is organized annually.
+The town center retains an affluent residential character, surrounded by middle-class neighborhoods near the train stations and city outskirts.
+Versailles functions as a suburb of Paris, connected to the capital by multiple rail lines.
+The city's layout is compartmentalized by wide historical avenues, creating distinct districts.
+Primarily a service-based economy focused on public administration, tourism, business, and events rather than industry, Versailles also hosts limited chemical and food-processing facilities.
+From 1951 until France withdrew from the NATO military command in 1966, nearby Rocquencourt served as the site for SHAPE.
+Additionally, Versailles is a prominent military center; the Satory base houses several units and training schools, formerly including the headquarters of the 2nd Armored Division until 1999, and hosts an annual defense exhibition.

+Versailles was the location of the signing of the 2026 Islamabad Memorandum.